 - Spousal income will be not taxable in the U.S.

 - Legal protection for yourself as filing separately somewhat removes you from your spouse’s wrongdoings

-- Lost deduction, exemption opportunities
+- Lost deduction or exemption opportunities

-At the end, what is recommended to an American expat married to a foreign spouse is that they, as a couple, consult with experts to weigh both options.
+In the end, what is recommended to an American expat married to a foreign spouse is that they, as a couple, consult with experts to weigh both options.
 And it is important to note that if you want to include your foreign spouse in your U.S. tax return, your spouse will have to apply for an Individual Taxpayer Identification (ITIN) using Form W-7.